COISPA/RDBqc/RDBqc/README.md

 ### Comparison between landings in weight by quarter and fishery accounting for vessel length

-The function allows to perform the comparison of landings of a selected species aggregated by quarters and fishery accounting for the presence of vessel length.
+The function `MEDBS_comp_land_Q_VL_fishery` allows to perform the comparison of landings of a selected species aggregated by quarters and fishery accounting for the presence of vessel length.
 The function returns a data frame for the comparison of landings aggregated by quarters and fishery accounting for the presence of vessel length information.

 ``` r
 results <- suppressMessages(MEDBS_comp_land_Q_VL_fishery(land = Landing_tab_example,